-Make a weekend out of Father’s Day by going for a hotel stay at Sentosa (restrictions permitting)!
-We’ve got some sweet deals for Equarius Hotel, Hotel Michael, and Capella Singapore.
+Make a weekend out of Father’s Day by going for a hotel stay!
+We’ve got some sweet deals for many hotels across Singapore.
 Swanky!
 If those options are over your budget, fret not – we’ve compiled a list of the best fam-friendly hotels and resorts for a staycation.
 Psst, is dad a gamer?
 Then you’d want to check him (and the fam) into the Razer Gaming Suites at Fairmont Singapore!

-Being an adult is hard – trust us, we’re in the same boat!
-With all that pent-up tension (we feel you on this), there’s no better way to let it all out than by smashing some things!
+Being an adult is hard… There’s no better way to let out all that pent-up tension than by smashing some things!
 Pop over to The Fragment Room, put on your protective gear, choose your choice of weapon, and proceed to get rid of all those inner frustrations.
 Break glasses, plates, vases… even electronic appliances!
 Axe Factor is another place to let everything out.
 Don’t worry, there are ‘axe-perts’ on hand to ensure that everything is safe and fun.
 We say don’t bring the younglings along – just make this one a date night (or day) thing!

-Whether he is a novice fisherman or a bonafide Jaws-catching veteran, an organised fishing trip with My Garry Fisher sounds right up dad’s river for a Father’s Day catch-of-the-day.
+Whether he is a novice fisherman or a bonafide Jaws-catching veteran, an organised fishing trip with Kayak Fishing Fever sounds right up dad’s river for a Father’s Day catch-of-the-day.
 Or, learn all about sustainable fishing courtesy of FishX.
 Perfect for some father-child bonding time.

-All that Father’s Day fare may have worn dad out to the point of being able to do nothing more than sitting with his feet up with a beer.
+All that Father’s Day fare may have worn dad out to the point of being able to do nothing more than sit with his feet up with a beer.
 Treat dad to a Gold Class cinema ticket – there are lots of great family blockbusters hitting the silver screen right now!
 How about letting pops relive his younger days by watching Top Gun: Maverick?

 If you can’t think of what to get for your old man this year – or forget, yikes! – why not give him something homemade instead?
 Get together your art supplies, set aside some space, and refer to this Father’s Day crafts guide for creative ideas to put together your gift.
 After all, nothing says “I love you” like a DIY gift.

-If the father in your life loves an indulgent nibble, order him in a Gourmet Care Pack from SE7ENTH.
+If the father in your life loves an indulgent nibble, order him in a Gourmet Gift Box from SE7ENTH.
 These foodie-filled gift packages are bursting with delish canapés and sweet treats, and you can even add a little personalised note too.
 Chargrilled prawns, caramelised butter scallops, smoked salmon tartare and assorted macarons – let’s hope he’s happy to share!

-Shaken, stirred, or just plain strong to help forget about this pesky pandemic – make him a cocktail this Father’s Day.
+Make Dad a cocktail this Father’s Day!
 Whether daddy’s a tropical Mojito kinda guy or sees himself as more of a 007 Martini drinker, we’ve got a great round-up of recipes for shaking cocktails at home.
 Bottoms up!